RISC-IITBBS/risc-handbook/docs/automation/simulation/stdr/Basics.md

 ### Installation

-1. For ROS Kinetic, stdr can be installed using apt-get.
+1. For ROS Humble Hawksbil , stdr can be installed using apt-get.
 2. For ROS Melodic, it is advisible to install stdr from [source](https://github.com/stdr-simulator-ros-pkg/stdr_simulator).

 ### Architecture Overview